-NOTE: if you choose to include diagrams in your web pages it will automatically perform a Batch generation of the diagrams and insert PNG formatted graphics into the appropriate web pages.
+NOTE: If you choose to include diagrams in your web pages it will automatically perform a Batch generation of the diagrams and insert PNG formatted graphics into the appropriate web pages.
+If you clicked Apply Alias to any flows on the Flow Aliases screen then the alias will be used on the diagrams instead of the original flow name.

-Feature on the Web Pages Window:
+Features on the Web Pages Window: